mage-ai/mage-ai/docs/actions/transformer_actions/README.md

 ## Tutorial

-To introduce how the Transformer Actions library works, we will use the Titanic Survival dataset.
-When in the Mage app, create a new pipeline and add a data loader with the following code to load the Titanic Survival dataset:
+To introduce how the Transformer Actions library works, we will perform some cleaning actions on the Titanic Survival dataset.
+Open the Mage app and create a new pipeline.
+Add a data loader with the following code to load the Titanic Survival dataset:
 ```python
 from mage_ai.io.file import FileIO
 from pandas import DataFrame